Bangweulu wetlands conservation areas: Flora and fauna

 Bangweulu has been designated as an "Important Bird Area" by BirdLife International.
 The wetlands are home to more than 400 bird species, including cormorants, ducks, egrets, geese, herons, ibises, pygmy goose, and waders.
 Most notable is the shoebill, a vulnerable species threatened by habitat burning for farming, competition with fisheries, wildlife trade, and other disturbances.
-In May 2022, the Shoebill Captive Rearing and Rehabilitation Facility was established.
+In 2022 a Shoebill rearing and rehabilitation facility was established.
 The facility cares for chicks then release them back to the region.
 Other species recorded in Bangweulu include the great white pelican, saddle-billed stork, African spoonbill, and wattled crane.

 Human–wildlife conflict

 Bangweulu encompasses several villages, and an estimated 50,000–90,000 people depend on the wetlands, resulting in human–wildlife conflict.
 The ecosystem is threatened by habitat burning for farming, overfishing, and poaching.
 The increased use of mosquito nets for fishing has decreased fish populations in Bangweulu and throughout Zambia.
 To combat these problems, African Parks developed several community programs and enterprise projects, including bee-keeping, sustainable fisheries management, and reproductive health education.
 As a result, poaching and other illegal activities have been largely contained, and fish stocks have managed to recover.